 Lenovo connected this eGPU dock to one of its new VR headsets.
 It was running full speed in order for the headset to work.
 The enclosure felt warm to the touch and the cooling fan was audible through the rear exhaust vents.
 Lenovo didn’t specify the length of the included Thunderbolt 3 cable.
 What I saw on display was a .5m Thunderbolt 3 cable.

 MSRP is $399, and it should be available at the end of January.
 According to the User Guide for this Lenovo Graphics Dock, it’s been in testing since July 2017.
-The decision by the world’s largest PC OEM to release this product at the beginning of 2018 is a clear sign it’s prime time for external graphics.
+The decision by one of the world’s largest PC OEMs to release this product at the beginning of 2018 is a clear sign it’s prime time for external graphics.